rvandewater/YAIB/README.md

 # Acknowledgements

 We do not own any of the datasets used in this benchmark.
-This project uses heavily adapted components of the [HiRID benchmark](https://github.com/ratschlab/HIRID-ICU-Benchmark/).
+This project uses adapted components of the [HiRID benchmark](https://github.com/ratschlab/HIRID-ICU-Benchmark/).

+# License

+This source code is released under the MIT license, included [here](LICENSE)